trustgraph-ai/trustgraph/README.md

 </div>

 Build AI Agents you can ***actually*** trust.
-Define and deploy trustworthy, intelligent AI agents in a single, unified open source platform. **TrustGraph** overcomes the "black box" limitations of other platforms by providing a transparent, deploy-anywhere solution with sophisticated GraphRAG that grounds agent responses with accessed-controlled, modular knowledge packages built from your data.
+Define and deploy trustworthy AI agents in a single, unified platform.
+TrustGraph overcomes the "black box" limitations of other platforms with a transparent, deploy-anywhere solution.
+Ground agent responses with advanced GraphRAG using access-controlled, modular knowledge packages built from your data.
 ---

 <details>